USPS 1583 Forms: What it is and how to complete one

 Tribal identification card

-The second form of identification can be an official document such as a utility bill, voter registration card, or vehicle registration.
+The second form of identification can be an official document with your current mailing address such as a utility bill, voter registration card, or vehicle registration.

 Voter registration card